crcdng/proc-4-vr/README.md

 * the environment is a procedurally generated maze
 * the textures are procedurally generated shaders
-* the music is procedurally generated
+* the sound is procedurally generated
 * the monsters' behaviour is procedurally determined

 ... all from a common random seed.